The 20th Birthday Celebrations - 26th - 30th May 1988

 People were invited to join the 20th Birthday Party by visiting The Blackie during the day - where they could find Exhibitions, help create a communal sculpture 'Twenty-Twenty Vision', make an origami bird, shop or relax to Poetry and Music around the Cafe.

-Above Wendy & Bill Harpe, Nicky Dewison and Kevin Rowan with a Blackie shaped 20th Birthday Cake
+Above left Wendy & Bill Harpe, Nicky Dewison and Kevin Rowan with a Blackie shaped 20th Birthday Cake

 In addition there were special events structured in the form of day long parties Some of these required booking tickets and some did not.